pierrediedhiou/cybersecurity-journey/glossary.md

 - **ISP** — Internet Service Provider, the company providing your internet connection
 - **Invoke-Command** — PowerShell cmdlet for executing commands on remote systems, used by admins and penetration testers alike
+## J
+- **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and brute force attack modes.
+Pre-installed on Kali Linux
+- **Jumbo John** — The most popular extended version of John the Ripper with additional hash support and features
 ## K
 - **KDC** — Key Distribution Center, service installed on the Domain Controller that creates Kerberos tickets on the network